Maigret (2022 film): Casting

 Daniel Auteuil was originally cast in the title role but withdrew.
 In July 2019, it was announced that Gérard Depardieu would replace Auteuil.
-It is Depardieu's first collaboration with director Patrice Leconte, after several unrealized projects.
+This was Depardieu's first collaboration with director Patrice Leconte, after several unrealized projects.
 In November 2020, Leconte said, "We had already come close, but when things need to get done, they get done. [...]
 I didn't know it, but Gérard Depardieu adores Simenon, he will be fantastic."

 The film features the final performance of actor André Wilms, who died on 9 February 2022, two weeks before the film's release.

 Filming

 Principal photography was originally scheduled to begin at the end of 2019.
 The film was delayed due to the COVID-19 pandemic and the confinements implemented in France.
 In November 2020, it was announced that filming would begin in February 2021.
 Filming began on 8 February 2021.
 Filming took place in the Île-de-France region, lasting until 19 March 2021.